TazWake/FOR577_additional_information/README.md

 ## Contents

-- Alpha.
+- **Alpha**.
 This folder contains untested ideas, such as `Sysmon for Linux` config files and Plaso filter files.
-- eBPF_RootKits_Summary.md.
+- **eBPF_RootKits_Summary.md**.
 This document provides a very high-level view of eBPF rootkits on Linux.
-- Overview_of_Proc.md.
+- **Overview_of_Proc.md**.
 This document looks at the elements in the `/proc` folder and gives a summary/IR-key points guide.

 ## Note